Curiosities about the infinite universe.

 Is the universe really infinite?

 The idea of whether the universe is infinite is a matter of debate.
-It is thought to be at least 13 billion years old.
-But its exact size remains a mystery.
+It is thought to be at least 13.000 billion years old.
+However, its exact size remains a mystery.
 Many scientists believe it could be infinite.

 What is the Big Bang and why is it important?

-The Big Bang is the most widely accepted theory of how the universe began.
-It is believed to have started as an extremely hot and dense singularity.
+The Big Bang is the most widely accepted theory about how the universe began.
+It is believed to have begun as an extremely hot and dense singularity.
 This theory is key to understanding our cosmic history.

 How do we know the universe is expanding?